 Although Google’s algorithms are constantly changing and improving so as to ensure that malicious or fraudulent websites don’t appear in their search results, even they admit that “no system is 100% perfect” and sometimes it will be up to the user to alert Google to malicious content.

 Google is committed to tackling fake websites that appear on Google Search.
 If Google detects content that is in violation of Google’s policies (for example, it’s an impersonated, scam, or fraudulent website) then usually Google’s algorithms will heavily demote that page in the search rankings.

-If you see content on Google Search that appears to be fraudulent and in violation of Google’s spam policies, then you should report that page to Google.
+If you see content on Google Search that appears to be fraudulent and in violation of Google’s spam policies, then you should report that website to Google.
 If the content is a serious violation of Google’s policies, then occasionally Google will manually remove it from Google search.
 While Google can demote content due to policy violations, Google cannot delete the content from the domain.
 This would be a legal violation, and you would have to contact the domain registrant and send a DMCA request.

 By default, anti-phishing and anti-malware protections are enabled.
 Messages like these may pop up when the device is powered up and running.
 If you notice a notification like this, they advise you not to visit the site:

 The site ahead contains malware: The site you’re about to visit may attempt to install malware on your computer, which is a type of malicious software.

 Deceptive site ahead: There is a chance that the website you are trying to access is a “phishing” site.

 Suspicious site: You may wish to avoid this website since it appears to be a threat to your security.

 The site ahead contains harmful programs: The website you’re visiting may try to fool you into installing apps that create difficulties when you’re online.